 During your time in Costa Rica, you’ll have the opportunity to try some fun cocktails.
-Here are a few drink ideas that you could incorporate at your wedding festivities.
+Here are a few Costa Rican cocktails that you could incorporate at your wedding festivities.

 Costa Rica’s known for guaro, the nation’s most popular liquor, made from sugar cane.
 Guaro is a clear liquor with a neutral flavor similar to vodka, and you’ll see the famous brand of Cacique Guaro sold across the country.